prasanna-debug/Bubbleoid-GGJ2025/README.md

 [Buy a license](FFF) (WIP)

-You can also [visit the software website](EEE) to find out more about how it works, access videos and articles, find out about the different versions available and their features, contact user support...
+You can also [visit the software website](https://bubbloid.gamolf.fr) to find out more about how it works, access videos and articles, find out about the different versions available and their features, contact user support...

 ## Source code installation

-To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX).
+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/Bubbloid-GGJ2025).

 This project uses dependencies in the form of sub-modules.
 They will be absent from the ZIP file.
 You'll have to download them by hand.

+* [DeveloppeurPascal/AboutDialog-Delphi-Component](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component) must be installed in the ./lib-externes/AboutDialog-Delphi-Component subfolder.
+* [DeveloppeurPascal/Delphi-Game-Engine](https://github.com/DeveloppeurPascal/Delphi-Game-Engine) must be installed in the ./lib-externes/Delphi-Game-Engine subfolder.
-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
+* [DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit](https://github.com/DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit) must be installed in the ./lib-externes/Gamolf-FMX-Game-Starter-Kit subfolder.
-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
+* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.

 ## Compatibility